What is a ZUGFeRD invoice?

 The processing of incoming and outgoing invoices can be digitally (partially) automated away from traditional, analog invoice processing on paper.
 When using the XML part, it can lead to invoice processes completely without human intervention.

 Sending paper documents is often more time-consuming than one might think.
 From the procurement of paper as a raw material, to the capture and printing of invoices, to postal dispatch and processing, as well as archiving on the addressee side, humans are still involved in many cases today.
 Thus not insignificant costs are caused.
 With the use of ZUGFeRD, processes can be significantly streamlined.

 You use less paper, which is equally less transported by vehicles to your destination.
-In this way, the use of e-invoicing and ZUGFeRD helps to protect the environment and reduce waste and emissions.
+Thus, the use of e-invoicing and ZUGFeRD contributes to a conscious use of available resources.